 The FDCPA is a federal law that protects debtors from unfair and abusive debt collection practices.
-It not only limits how many times a collector can call you, but it also provide several restrictions on how debt collectors may communicate with you.
+It not only limits how many times a collector can call you, but it also provides several restrictions on how debt collectors may communicate with you.

 In general, the FDCPA applies to debt collectors, typically meaning a third party who collects debts owed to another person or entity.
 However, in some cases, a debt buyer might have to comply with this law, like when a debt buyer's principal purpose is the collection of debts.